One Vanderbilt: History

-Planning

 Initial plans

 Developer SL Green Realty began looking at sites for a new office tower in Midtown in the early 2000s.
 The company began buying buildings on the block bounded by Vanderbilt Avenue, 42nd Street, Madison Avenue, and 43rd Street.
 The first acquisition was in 2001, with 317 Madison Avenue.
 SL Green initially intended to renovate the building and increase the rents.
 When two adjacent buildings on the same block were placed for sale in 2007, these were also acquired.
 According to SL Green managing director Robert Schiffer, this prompted the company to decide on razing these three buildings and replacing them with a larger structure at the address One Vanderbilt Avenue.
 In 2011, SL Green was able to buy 51 East 42nd Street, the final property on the block.
 The four buildings themselves had cost $300 million in total, but SL Green still had to acquire over 150 leases in them.

 SL Green also owned the Bowery Savings Bank Building at 110 East 42nd Street, and it had transferred some air rights from the Bowery Savings Bank Building to the One Vanderbilt Avenue site in 2010.
 Under the zoning rules at the time, a structure on the latter block could not be taller than about 600 ft.
 The site allowed an "as-of-right" floor area ratio (FAR) of up to 15, but with the Bowery Savings Bank's air rights and several development bonuses, SL Green could obtain a FAR of up to 20.7.
 This was not enough for SL Green, which required a FAR of 30 for the skyscraper to be profitable.
 SL Green and Hines met with the New York City Department of City Planning (DCP) in late 2012 to determine which features the planned One Vanderbilt Avenue skyscraper could have.
 The discussions influenced SL Green to include public indoor and outdoor spaces, as well as a distinctive design, as the DCP mandated.
 SL Green hired Kohn Pedersen Fox as the planned skyscraper's architect that November.
 Sketches published early the following month indicated that the skyscraper would be called "One Vanderbilt".